12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

-1. Garlic: Nature's powerful antibiotic & heart-protecting remedy
+1. Garlic: Nature's powerful antibiotic and heart-protecting remedy

 Garlic stands as one of nature's most potent immune-boosting plants, with centuries of medicinal use and modern research confirming its life-saving herbs status for both heart health and infection protection.